yuyang339/cs140e-21spr/labs/2-cross-check/README.md

      of `get32` and `put32` so that we can override what happens when your code writes to GPIO memory.

-Essentially, this is all based on the observation that the only real thing we ever _do_ in terms of I/O on the Pi is access memory--and even then, we only ever do that using the functions `put32` and `get32`.
+Essentially, this is all based on the observation that so far the only real thing we ever _do_ in terms of I/O on the Pi is access memory--and even then, we only ever do that using the functions `put32` and `get32`.
 This means, rather than simulating every single thing going on within the Pi, we can simply simulate `put32` and `get32` and still get a simulator that's really similar to the actual behavior on the Pi.
 We of course still need to write some logic around those two functions--some of the `put32`s go to RAM, others to GPIO, etc.--but these two primitives can simulate our entire program.

 Note that there's a tradeoff here--we can simulate things at different levels of complexity, and in return we get different levels of accuracy.
 The *most*